 Building up the nerve

 Should I list my home, should I not list my home?
 You finally making the decision to sell your house is often the biggest delay to selling a house.
-And yes of course it’s a difficult decision to make, which is why it takes so long to decide to do it, but nothing slows down the house selling process more than you.
+It’s a difficult decision to make, which is why it takes so long to decide to do it.
+Nothing slows down the house selling process more than you.
 What are you waiting for?
 The water’s fine!

 You need to price the home correctly from the get-go.
 If you set your home price too high for the size, location, and local market, you could find yourself waiting longer than normal to sell it.
-Some people are okay with that, but just be advised that if you price your home too high, you may be waiting a long time, if not forever to find potential buyers.
+Some people are okay with that though.
+Just be advised that if you price your home too high, you may be waiting a long time.
+Sometimes seemingly forever to find potential buyers.

-If you set your sales price too high, can’t sell it, and then try to reduce the price – buyers could think a couple of things:
+Setting your sales price too high, not being able to sell it, and then reducing the price.
+Buyers can think a couple of things:

-- You don’t know what you’re doing, since you couldn’t price your house correctly in the first place (and so who knows if the price you landed on now is an accurate price either).
+- You don’t know what you’re doing.
+If you couldn’t price your house correctly in the first place (who knows if the price you landed on now is an accurate price either).

 - There is something wrong with the house, if it didn’t sell and you had to reduce the price.